 Miao Sui Sales Manager, Green Terra Enterprises Ltd Wireless connectivity is most important for me which also allows my parents to share my printer and allows me to assist them because I know more printing related techniques than they do.

-Papua New Gui David Tasker Former Dean, Schu Pacific Adventist As a professor currently engaged at an Australian university, I am having to deal with documents all day long.
+Papua New Guinea David Tasker Former Dean, School of Theology, Pacific Adventist University As a professor currently engaged at an Australian university, I am having to deal with documents all day long.
 It has become impossible to have everything in hardcopy and certainly not practical to have to take volumes of hardcopy documents with you when you travel, or just to walk to the lecture theatre.
 Scanning, in order to convert hard copies into PDFs, is the most important function for me.